linuxlsr/azureLearning/README.md

  Azure Firewall is not cheap.
 One rule for day cost nearly $20 without traffic.

  Security Center is like Trusted Advisor, with 30 days free and cost per asset.
 Nice dashboard.

+ MFA is not available for free, but tied to additional service plans and Office 365 integration, unlike AWS which does it for free.
+Sigh.
+Make sure your Microsoft account that owns your subscription is a secure as possible.